realmbgl/kudo-tutorial/unit2/README.md

 ## unit 2: a stateful service

-This unit uses `elasticsearch` as base technology to showcase how to develop a stateful service.
+This unit uses `elasticsearch` as base technology to showcase how to develop a stateful framework.

 In this unit we use separate YAML files for framework type, implementation, and instance.
 The files are the following.